tbm00/PreProcessIt/README.md

   - **Advanced Token Handling:** Process tokens using configurable rules that consider neighboring tokens, enabling complex pattern matching and data transformation.
   - **Highly Configurable:** Use a YAML configuration file to control the behavior of the parser, ensuring it meets the needs of varied input data formats.
   - **Robust Error Handling and Logging:** Detailed logging and error management provide transparency during data processing and facilitate troubleshooting and config creation.
+  - **User-friendly GUI & Headless Command:** Either use the GUI to import, process, and export data, or use the headless command to import, process and export data directly to a CSV.

 ## Dependencies
   - **Java 8+**: REQUIRED